 Successfully adopting the objectives and key results (OKR) framework takes time, but when it’s done right, the benefits of tracking OKRs can be seen at every level of the company.
-To successfully roll out an OKR program, there are crucial steps that need to be taken along the way.
+To successfully roll out an OKR software, there are crucial steps that need to be taken along the way.
 Here’s our guidance on getting started.

 Program implementation starts with the executive team.
 You’ll need to make sure the founder/CEO and executive team are fully bought in to making OKR implementation a priority.